SheCodesAustralia/multicoder-turtorial/content/Myrtle/5_myrtle_moves.md

 {{% notice warning %}}

-Head over to the Python Exercises to learn about lists and loops before moving to the next step.
+Head over to the Python Exercises to learn about lists before moving to the next step.
 [Click here: Lists](../../exercises/lists)

 {{% /notice %}}